 To select actions based on sensory evidence, animals must create and manipulate representations of stimulus information in memory.
-We found that during accumulation of somatosensory evidence, optogenetic manipulation of cerebellar Purkinje cells reduced the accuracy of subsequent memory-guided decisions and caused mice to downweight prior information.
-Behavioral deficits were consistent with the addition of noise and leak to the evidence accumulation process, suggesting the cerebellum can influence the maintenance of working memory contents.
+Here we report that during accumulation of somatosensory evidence, optogenetic manipulation of cerebellar Purkinje cells reduces the accuracy of subsequent memory-guided decisions and causes mice to downweight prior information.
+Behavioral deficits are consistent with the addition of noise and leak to the evidence accumulation process.
+We conclude that the cerebellum can influence the accurate maintenance of working memory.

 BACKGROUND: The preparation consisting of a head-fixed mouse on a spherical or cylindrical treadmill offers unique advantages in a variety of experimental contexts.
 Head fixation provides the mechanical stability necessary for optical and electrophysiological recordings and stimulation.
 Additionally, it can be combined with virtual environments such as T-mazes, enabling these types of recording during diverse behaviors.

 NEW METHOD: In this paper we present a low-cost, easy-to-build acquisition system, along with scalable computational methods to quantitatively measure behavior (locomotion and paws, whiskers, and tail motion patterns) in head-fixed mice locomoting on cylindrical or spherical treadmills.

 EXISTING METHODS: Several custom supervised and unsupervised methods have been developed for measuring behavior in mice.
 However, to date there is no low-cost, turn-key, general-purpose, and scalable system for acquiring and quantifying behavior in mice.